-Physician services are a key component of healthcare delivery.
+Physician and Advanced Practice Provider services are a key component of team based healthcare delivery.
 Recognizing opportunities to expand and best fit those services to meet demand is crucial to the viability of a healthcare organization.
-This rotation will impart an understanding of how to grow and modify services in the midst of changing demographics, competitive reimbursement environments, and fluid institutional priorities.
+This rotation will impart an understanding of how to grow and modify high quality services in the midst of changing demographics, competitive reimbursement environments, transitions to value based care, expansion of telehealth, evolving diversity/equity/inclusion initiatives, and fluid institutional priorities.